 Cook Islands SPCA

-CISPCA wishes to increase animal welfare efforts across the Cook Islands.International
+CISPCA works to improve animal welfare across the Cook Islands.International

 The Cook Islands SPCA is working to extend its services and presence across Rarotonga and the Cook Islands and is working towards establishing animal welfare legislation in partnership with Government Ministries.
-A Strategic Plan is being developed to guide CISPCA to achieve the goals of the Plan.
+A Strategic Plan has developed to guide CISPCA to achieve the goals of the Plan.

 Current services include maintaining a dog shelter on Rarotonga that can board up to 12 dogs, all of which, unless solely boarding, are re-homed to loving forever homes.
-CISPCA would like to extend this to having a separate puppy shelter and a cattery.
+CISPCA would like to extend this to having a separate puppy enclosure.
 None of the dogs are euthanized unless a vet recommends it.
 The Society maintains an Animal Ambulance for lost, stray or injured animals which are then taken to the local veterinary service for treatment where necessary.

 The CISPCA has grown increasingly in the last 5 years with the construction of new kennels for dogs at the local veterinary clinic and a recent island-wide desexing programme whereby over 800 dogs were desexed and microchipped for free.
 A grant from Dogs Trust World Wide enabled us to do this.